bang-olufsen/beoremote-halo/README.md

 Halo -> client: {"event":{"type":"power","capacity":100,"state":"discharging"}}
 ...
  ```
-Interacttive demo
+Interactive demo
-Creates a websocket client to Beoremote Halo on port 8080.
+This demo creates a websocket client to Beoremote Halo on port 8080.
 Configures Beoremote Halo and reaction to events received from Halo.
-The callbaks are located here and each handle a specific type of
+The callbacks are located here and each handle a specific type of event.
-event.

 `on_system_event` is provided but unused in this example.